timescale/docs/api/_hyperfunctions/uddsketch/approx_percentile_array.md

         description: The estimated values at the requested percentiles.
   examples:
     - description: >
-        Estimate the value at the first percentile, given a sample containing the numbers from 0 to 100.
+        Estimate the value at the 90th, 50th, and 20th percentiles, given a sample containing the numbers from 0 to 100.
       command:
         code: |
           SELECT